kojcinemir/lazywm/README.md

 # LazyWM

+> [!NOTE]
+>
+> This repository is strictly for LazyWM releases and the project webpage.
+The source code remains private while I continue to refine the project.
+At the encouragement of some colleagues, I am sharing the public releases here in the meantime.
+Thank you for your understanding.

 LazyWM is a fast, keyboard-driven tiling window manager for Windows 11 / 10.
 It automatically arranges windows across workspaces and monitors while keeping navigation, layouts, and appearance fully configurable.